 Projects that aim to reconnect stream channels to their floodplains over a wide range of storm events qualify for Protocol 3, Floodplain Reconnection (pg.32).

 All other existing or non-conforming projects may qualify for the Existing/Non-Conforming default protocol (pg.
 13).

+Only projects along first to third order streams qualify for the reductions described by the Panel report.
+(Clarification requested by the WTWG on July 9, 2014.)

 Q3.
 Can a single stream restoration project qualify for two or even three of the protocol credits described above?